Electric current: Reference direction

 A current in a wire or circuit element can flow in either of two directions.
 When defining a variable $I$ to represent the current, the direction representing positive current must be specified, usually by an arrow on the circuit schematic diagram.
 This is called the reference direction of the current $I$.
 When analyzing electrical circuits, the actual direction of current through a specific circuit element is usually unknown until the analysis is completed.
 Consequently, the reference directions of currents are often assigned arbitrarily.
 When the circuit is solved, a negative value for the current implies the actual direction of current through that circuit element is opposite that of the chosen reference direction.
 (Note: Our first step in the analysis is the assumption of reference directions for the unknown currents.)

 Ohm's law

 Ohm's law states that the current through a conductor between two points is directly proportional to the potential difference across the two points.
-Introducing the constant of proportionality, the resistance, one arrives at the usual mathematical equation that describes this relationship:
+The constant of proportionality in this relationship is the resistance.
+The usual mathematical equation describing the relationship is: